frlan/partuniverse/README.md

 is also a XMPP-MUC available to chat.
 Join [partuniverse@chat.kraut.space](xmpp:partuniverse@chat.kraut.space).

+We do also have an matrix-chat.
+Join us at #partuniverse:matrix.org

 ## Bugreporting

 Please report bugs and feature wishes to the project page at [github](https://github.com/frlan/partuniverse/issues)